Radio Control and Battery Power for Model Railroads

 Picture

 An S-CAB loco receiver is a radio module packaged with a DCC decoder such as the SoundTraxx sound decoder illustrated above.
 One unique characteristic of S-CAB is direct connection of radio receiver data to the decoder's microprocessor.
-This shrinks the overall package (40 x 17 x 8 mm) and avoids inefficiency of alternative methods that waste battery energy by converting radio data to DCC power input in order to use the decoder's left/right track inputs.
+This shrinks overall package size and avoids inefficiency of using a DCC booster to convert radio data to DCC power for input to decoder's left/right track connections.

 S-CAB Throttle